zonaro/ColorNameAPI/README.md

 # ColorNameAPI
-a JSON qith all color names (from wikipedia)
+a JSON with all color names (from wikipedia)